tflo/SlipFrames/readme.md

 # Slip Frames

-Unit frame transparency and click-through on demand – for Player, Pet, Target, and Focus frame.
+Adjust unit frame transparency and click-through on demand with the mouse wheel.

 ## Is this addon for you?